 Scope of Work

-.1 Under this Section, the Contractor shall supply all materials, equipment, and labour necessary to complete engineering design, fabrication, construction attesting, and commissioning of a Hydrodynamic Mixing System (HMS) as specified herein for the Musselman’s Lake Elevated Tank.
+.1 Under this Section, the Contractor shall supply all materials, equipment, and labour necessary to complete engineering design, fabrication, construction, testing, and commissioning of a Hydrodynamic Mixing System (HMS) as specified herein for the Jane Street Elevated Tank.

 .2 In general, the HMS shall be provided by manufacturers having experience with a minimum of five similar HMS installations including design, manufacture, and construction of such systems, and their associated components.
 The manufacturer must be able to demonstrate this experience through successful completion of other HMS installations of the design specified in the Contract Documents.